doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ### Terraform Resources

-The section lists the resources included in the Terraform configurations in this quick start.
+This section lists the resources included in the Terraform configurations in this quick start.

-#### Log Analytics Workspace ID
+#### Log Analytics Workspace

 The configuration for these resources can be found in [020-loganalytics.tf](./020-loganalytics.tf).